Add PDA to ICD-11 urgently so the school refusal can be dealt with appropriately

-My four-year-old son has been off nursery for over three months now due to nursery refusal and very irregular attendance ( once or twice a fortnight ) has been achieved with me being present at all times since the beginning of October with the use of strategies centred around his interests.
+My four-year-old son has been off nursery since the beginning of May due to nursery refusal and very irregular attendance ( once or twice a fortnight ) has been achieved with me being present at all times since the beginning of October with the use of strategies centred around his interests.
 Underpinning his avoidance is a high anxiety about conforming to everyday demands and of not being in control of the situation, even the mention of nursery would send his anxiety levels off the scale.

 My son's EHC plan is not fit for its purpose as it does not accurately reflect his level of need, and this is a reflection of me not being listened to and my son's needs not being understood.
-My son is supposed to start a mainstream school this Sep that was named on his EHC plan against my wishes and after it was confirmed that the school could not meet his needs.
+My son was supposed to start a mainstream school this Sep that was named on his EHC plan against my wishes and after it was confirmed that the school could not meet his needs.

-LA has rejected my request for deferment saying that it is not in my son's best interest not to start the school this September although there is no plan in place on how to resume his attendance at nursery or the importance of a transition to school if attendance at the nursery can be resumed.
+The LA has originally rejected my request for deferment saying that it was not in my son's best interest not to start the school this September although there was no plan in place on how to resume his attendance at nursery or the importance of a transition to school if his attendance at the nursery could be resumed.

 At the TAC meeting, I have requested the network to watch the video footage of difficulties dropping my son at nursery, and his nursery refusal which was also witnessed by the Speech and Language Therapist at nursery at the end of April.